Atos: 2014 Commonwealth Games

 Atos was named as an official supporter of the 2014 Commonwealth Games in Glasgow.
 On 26 June 2013, "Glasgow Against Atos" occupied one of the Commonwealth Games venues in protest against Atos sponsorship.

 2015 Southeast Asian Games

 Atos was the official sponsor of 2015 Southeast Asian Games in Singapore.

 2018 European Championships

-In February 2017 Atos has been appointed as the first official sponsor of the Glasgow 2018 European Championships.
+In February 2017 Atos was appointed as the first official sponsor of the Glasgow 2018 European Championships.
 The company has been awarded a £2.5 million contract for timing, scoring and results.